 SPECIAL STUDENT.
 If you are interested in taking six hours or less, or if you have an earned degree from another institution you may simply register for classes without applying for formal admission.
-As a special student, you may take classes for college credit or you may choose to audit.
+As a special student, you may take classes for college credit or audit.